avatar42/RMRR.fire/README.md

-# RMRR DeepStack model
+# RMRR DeepStack model fire
 A concept [DeepStack](https://github.com/johnolafenwa/DeepStack) YOLOV5 model for detection emergencies in my valley from my tower / sky cams.
+Mainly fires and Starflight fly overs.

 See [Convert and Merge example](https://github.com/avatar42/deepstack/wiki/ConvertAndMerge) for details on its creation.